bgriffiniv/appointments/README.md

 #### Structure
 There are four main components for the scheduler:
-- database and ORM/DAO (business objects)
+- database and DTOs
-- service layer (business logic)
+- service layer
 - REST API
 - security layer